 Applied Internships with Social Service Institutions, Schools, and Youth at-risk

-This course is service learning course designed to give students the opportunity to work as paraprofessionals while under supervision at their internship site and faculty supervision through the Applied Internship in Psychology course.
-At your placement, you will learn what kinds of skills are necessary for this kind of work and if this is the area of graduate work or employment experience you wish to pursue.
-You will have on-site supervision at your placement, and faculty supervision by your course professor, Robyn R. Rogers, LPC, Senior Lecturer.
+This is a Service Learning course designed to give students the opportunity to work as paraprofessionals while under supervision at their internship site and faculty supervision through the Applied Internship in Psychology course.
+At your placement, you will learn what kinds of skills are necessary for this kind of work, and if this is the area of graduate work or employment experience, you wish to pursue.
+You will have on-site supervision at your placement and faculty supervision by your course professor, Robyn R. Rogers, LPC, Senior Lecturer.

 View the placements offered on the drop-down menu under Applied Internship in Psychology class.